top of page

 What You'll Need

-• Awning pegs (appropriate for the ground type)
+Awning Pegs: Choose pegs appropriate for the ground type (more details below).

 Step-by-Step Guide to Pegging Out Your Awning